NullMode/HealthSync/README.md

 ## Setup and Config

-When running the script for the first time two files will be generated in the root of the project:
+When running the script for the first time three files will be generated in the root of the project:

 - `health.ini`
 - `spreadsheet_map.json`
+- `config.json`

 You will be required to make changes to both of these files - more information on this below.